-When our choices do not lead to a desired outcome, it is natural to believe that we should have done this or we could have done that.
+When our choices do not lead to the desired outcome, it is natural to believe that we should have done this, or we could have done that.
 Somewhere, you want to believe that you could have corrected your choice, you could have listened to the one who was advising you against it, you could have analyzed things better, you could have waited, and so on and so forth.
 I call this the Hindsight Trap.

 Living by your decision is comparable to driving on the road.
 You occasionally check your side-view and rear-view mirrors, you pay attention to the traffic around you, you may even change lanes, but you keep moving towards your destination.
 There are going to be distractions and doubts; it is part of the game.
 You are good if you can say to yourself, “Given what I know, I am making the best possible decision.”
 Over a decade ago, I read ‘Who Moved My Cheese?’
 It is a nice read.